Caramelised Banana with Low FODMAP Porridge

 Make sure you use pure maple syrup (low FODMAP) not maple flavoured syrup (potentially high FODMAP).

-When choosing bananas make sure you select common bananas and not sugar bananas.
+When choosing bananas make sure you select common bananas.
 Then use the bananas when they are firm (green to just yellow) and then become high FODMAP when they are ripe (have brown spots).

 Low FODMAP milk options include lactose free milk, almond milk, hemp milk, macadamia milk, quinoa milk, rice milk (3/4 cup or less per serve), soy milk made from soy protein (not whole or hulled soybeans), UHT coconut milk (1/2 cup or less per serve).